nunit/docs/docs/articles/vs-test-adapter/Trace-and-Debug.md

 ## Discussion and source

 This issue have been discussed at [Issue 718](https://github.com/nunit/nunit3-vs-adapter/issues/718) and [Issue 301](https://github.com/nunit/nunit3-vs-adapter/issues/301).
-Use of tracelistener suggested by [Frans Bouma](https://github.com/FransBouma).
+Use of `TraceListener` suggested by [Frans Bouma](https://github.com/FransBouma).

 The repro code for the issue can be found [here](https://github.com/nunit/nunit3-vs-adapter.issues/tree/master/Issue718).